StarpTech/k8s-gitops/README.md

 $ kbld -f umbrella-state/ --lock-output umbrella-state/kbld.lock.yml
 ```

 The artifact directory `umbrella-state/` must be commited to git.
-This means we can rollback at any time, at any commit.
+This means we can reproduce the state at any commit.

+### kbld / umbrella-state solves:

+- [X] One way to build, tag and push images.
+- [X] Agnostic to how manifests are generated.
+- [X] Desired system state versioned in Git.
+- [X] Single-source of truth.

 ## Deployment